danjohnson95/cloudkit-js/README.md

 const lib = new CloudKitJs({
     containerName: "iCloud.com.your.container.name", // Update this with your CloudKit container name
     keyId: "xxx", // Put your key ID here
-    privateKeyFile: "eckey.pem" // Point to your private key file })
+    privateKeyPath: "eckey.pem" // Point to your private key file })
 ```

-The `keyId` and `privateKeyFile` are the values you got from step 1.
+The `keyId` and `privateKeyPath` are the values you got from step 1.

 Your Key ID is displayed when viewing the server-to-server key on the CloudKit Dashboard.